JackWhiteGit/HDESDK_Java_proj/README.md

 users<br/>
 ticket comments.

-You can also use the Support SDK without our UI, and build your own UI on top of our API providers.
+You can also use the HelpDeskEddy SDK without our UI, and build your own UI on top of our API providers.
 This takes a little more development time but gives you more control.
 To find out more, see API providers.

 ## What you need to get started
 You need HelpDeskEddy account and apiKey for API access.